 DIY Lulav & Etrog

-Possibly the oldest recorded tradition in Judaism are the lulav and etrog.
-They are comprised of the 4 species, which symbolizes the 4 different types of Jews coming together: willow branch, palm branch, myrtle branch, and the etrog, which is a citron.
-Children can look up what each type looks like, constructing them out of paper, and then play with them in their mini sukkah.
+Possibly the oldest recorded traditions in Judaism are the lulav and etrog.
+They are comprised of the 4 species, which symbolize the 4 different types of Jews coming together: willow branch, palm branch, myrtle branch, and the etrog, which is a citron.
+Children can look up what each type looks like, construct them out of paper, and then play with them in their mini sukkah.

 Shemini Atzeret